-- Participants at the hearing will include the Decision Maker, EOO/Dean of Students Office (DSO), the Investigator(s) who conducted the investigation, the Parties, Advisers to the Parties, any participating witnesses, and anyone providing authorized accommodations or assistive services. - The Decision Maker may be a staff member of NMU or a neutral, outside third party.
+- Participants at the hearing will include the Decision Maker, EOO/Dean of Students Office (DSO), the Investigator(s) who conducted the investigation, the Parties, Advisers to the Parties, any called witnesses, and anyone providing authorized accommodations or assistive services. - The Decision Maker may be a staff member of NMU or a neutral, outside third party.
 For hearings, neither the Investigator nor the Title IX Coordinator may be the Decision Maker. - A member of EOO or DSO will be present at the hearing as a hearing facilitator.
 The hearing facilitator may attend to: logistics of rooms for various Parties/witnesses as they wait; flow of Parties/witnesses in and out of the hearing space; ensuring recording and/or virtual conferencing technology is working as intended; copying and distributing materials to participants, as appropriate, etc. - All hearings will be run in a manner that ensures a fair process for both the Complainant and Respondent. - Any cross examinations taking place at the Hearing will be conducted directly, orally, and in real time by the Party's Adviser of choice. - If a Party does not have an Adviser present for the hearing, NMU will provide an Adviser who is permitted to ask the other Party, as well as any witnesses, all relevant cross-examination and follow up questions, including those that challenge credibility. - All Hearings are closed to the public. - A sole recording or transcript of the Hearing will be made by NMU.
-Any other recording of the Hearing is prohibited. - If requested, a member of the EOO or DSO will make the recording or transcript available to the Parties for inspection and review.
-Copies will not be provided to the Parties. - The Investigator(s) will serve as a witness. - Evidence or new evidence at the Hearing will only be permitted under exceptional circumstances. - The decisions made by the Decision Maker, during the Hearing, are not grounds for appeal by either Party.
+Any other recording of the Hearing is prohibited. - A member of the EOO or DSO will make the recording or transcript available to the Parties for inspection and review.
+Copies will not be provided to the Parties.